esimov/caire/README.md

 When an image is resized on both the X and Y axis, the algorithm first try to rescale it prior resizing, but also preserves the image aspect ratio.
 Afterwards the seam carving algorithm is applied only to the remaining points.
 Ex. : given an image of dimensions 2048x1536 if we want to resize to the 1024x500, the tool first rescale the image to 1024x768 and then will remove only the remaining 268px.

+#### Masks support:

+- `-mask`: The path to the protective mask.
+The mask should be in binary format and have the same size as the input image.
+White areas represent regions where no seams should be carved.
+- `-rmask`: The path to the removal mask.
+The mask should be in binary format and have the same size as the input image.
+White areas represent regions to be removed.

 ### Caire integrations
 - [x] Caire can be used as a serverless function via OpenFaaS: https://github.com/esimov/caire-openfaas
 - [x] Caire can also be used as a `snap` function (https://snapcraft.io/caire): `$ snap run caire --h`